JasonLocklin/Dissertation/SA/Methods.md

-line bisection tasks were performed first, to measure baseline performance, and then up to four blocks of of the three tasks (saccadic adaptation, bisection, and landmark), each beginning with saccadic adaptation, were performed (tk participants opted to end the experiment after 3 blocks due to time constraints).
+line bisection tasks were performed first, to measure baseline performance, and then up to four blocks of of the three tasks (saccadic adaptation, bisection, and landmark), each beginning with saccadic adaptation, were performed (10 participants opted to end the experiment after 3 blocks due to time constraints).
 The order that the landmark and line-bisection tasks were presented was randomized from one participant to the next, but remained